Lucky Imaging Theory

 My first attempt at lucky imaging

-In my first attempt at lucky imaging I used 5 second exposures with my little 6inch Newtonian - the 'Red Devil'.
-As you will see later it turns out 5 seconds is too long an exposure length for real lucky imaging.
+In my first attempt at lucky imaging (£700 vs $7,000,000 Astrophotography Shoot Out video) I used 5 second exposures with my little 6inch Newtonian – the ‘Red Devil’.
+As you will see later it turns out 5 seconds is too long an exposure length for real lucky imaging although it still makes a difference.
 Even with these overly long exposures the signal was so weak that my shot of M106 was very noisy in all but the core of the galaxy.
 The noise was further increased by the fact that i threw 50% of my least sharp subs away.
 The more subs you throw away the more the noise increases but at the same time the more the sharpness of the final image increase.
-I personally think its worth it as the detail in M106's core is GOBSMACKING😉
+I personally think its worth it as the detail in M106’s core is GOBSMACKING😉

 Solving the noise problem